ekoutanov/serbzip/README.md

 The **reverse-compaction** rule acts as follows:

-1. If the word-prefix begins with a backslash, then it is removed and the remaining substring is returned.
+1. If the word-prefix begins with a backslash, then it is removed, and the remaining substring is returned.
 E.g., the encoded word-prefix `"\trouble"` is decoded to `"trouble"`.
 A single backslash `"\"` decodes to an empty string.
 This rule reverses the output of both rule 1 and rule 5 of the compaction ruleset.
-2. Otherwise, the lowercased version of the word-prefix is checked for vowels.
-If at least one vowel is found, the lowercased string is returned.
+2. Otherwise, the lowercase version of the word-prefix is checked for vowels.
+If at least one vowel is found, the lowercase string is returned.
 E.g., the word-prefix `"german"` is passed through.
-3. Otherwise, if the lowercased word-prefix comprises of only consonants, it is considered to be a fingerprint.
+3. Otherwise, if the lowercase word-prefix comprises only consonants, it is considered to be a fingerprint.
 It is resolved in the dictionary by looking up the word at the position specified by the number of leading spaces.
 If the fingerprint is present in the dictionary, it should always be possible to locate the original word.
 (The exception is when two different dictionaries were used, which is treated as an error.)
 E.g., given the mapping `"n" -> ["in", "no", "on"]`, the encoded word-prefix `"␣␣n"` decodes to `"on"`.
 4. Otherwise, if the fingerprint is not in the dictionary, return the word as-is.
 E.g., `"kgb"` is passed through if there is no mapping for its fingerprint in the dictionary.

 After reverse-compaction, the capitalisation rule is applied as per the compression path.
 Capitalisation is mostly reversible — it works well for words that begin with capitals or contain only capitals, such as acronyms.
 However, it cannot always reverse mixed-case words and words that reduce to a single consonant.
 Consider some examples.